Yukon Supreme Court Adoption: Finalization, Hearings, and the Circuit Court Schedule

 This matters for adoption because families outside Whitehorse have two options:

 Option 1: Attend a hearing in Whitehorse.
-This is always available and may be faster if a hearing date is available.
+This may be available and may be faster if a hearing date is available.
 It requires travel to Whitehorse, which for families in Dawson City or Old Crow involves significant distance and cost.

 Option 2: Wait for a circuit sitting in your community.
 If the next circuit visit to your area is coming up and your petition is ready, this can be the more convenient option.
 However, circuit schedules are set in advance and may have limited time slots allocated to civil matters like adoption.
 Not every circuit sitting will include adoption hearings.